 Ms. Mata serves as an adjunct professor in the Chemical & Materials Engineering Department at New Mexico State University, biennially teaching the course, “Intellectual Property for Engineers and Scientists.”

-Ms. Mata is a member of the Massachusetts bar and admitted to practice before the United States District Court for the Western District of Texas.
+Ms. Mata is a member of the Texas Bar, and is admitted to practice before the United States District Court for the Western District of Texas.
 In addition, she is registered to practice before the United States Patent and Trademark Office.

 Mr. Mata was a Law Clerk to the Justices of the Land Court in Boston, Massachusetts, from 1995 to 1997 and served as Law Clerk to Honorable David Briones, United States District Court for the Western District of Texas from 1997 to 1999.